Where are they now? - Yes Featuring Jon Anderson, Trevor Rabin, Rick Wakeman

 The touring band is normally a quintet with bassist Lee Pomeroy (Headspace, This Oceanic Feeling, It Bites, works with Take That, ELO, worked with Downes Braide Association, Steve Hackett), who works regularly with Wakeman and was rumoured to have been approached back in 2010, and drummer Lou Molino III, who works regularly with Rabin.
-With Pomeroy busy with other commitments (seemingly a Take That tour), Japanese dates in 2017 are with Iain Hornal (ELO, worked with Grahman Gouldman, 10cc) on bass.
+With Pomeroy busy with other commitments (seemingly a Take That tour), Japanese dates in 2017 were with Iain Hornal (ELO, worked with Grahman Gouldman, 10cc) on bass.

 The touring was originally announced as also including Gary